Ark123-git/SOC/README.md

 # SOC
-Successfullt built a gpt like langauge predictor model.
+Successfully built a gpt like langauge predictor model.